Hayme Hatun: Burial place

 Hayma Ana's last resting place is at Çarşamba, a village near Domaniç, in a pasture area, close to a route connecting the lowlands east of Bursa with Tavşanlı.
-In 1892 Abdul Hamid II saw the recovery of the tomb of Hayme Ana.
+In 1892 Abdul Hamid II commissioned the restoration of the tomb of Hayme Ana.

 Family

 She was of Turkish descent and belonged to a Turkmen family of the Dodurga tribe.
 She was the grandmother of Osman I, the founder of the Ottoman Empire.
 She had four sons: